Frequently asked questions (FAQs) about SARDS and Adrenal Hormones

 Other individuals seem to reach the critical hormone levels after a spike in adrenal activity such as you’re describing: some proverbial straw that breaks the camel’s back.
 These include vaccine incidents, intense psychological stressors (spending a week at a boarding kennel, home remodeling, etc.), pesticide application, or the arrival of spring (when adrenal activity normally increases).
 Below is a simple graphic.
 Dog #1 (dark line) has no identifiable trigger but gradually increases estrogen levels until they reach a critical level.
 Dog #2 has an identifiable trigger and a spike in adrenal estrogen activity just prior to SARDS onset.
 Of course it’s possible that all SARD dogs have a trigger and owners are just unaware of them.
 In either case, estrogen levels have likely crossed a critical threshold and damage the retina.
 Elevated estrogen is a known excitotoxin that damages nerve/retinal cells.

-The laboratory tests currently available in medical/veterinary practice cannot differentiate between cortisol and 11-epi-cortisol.
+The vast majority of laboratory tests currently available in medical/veterinary practice cannot differentiate between cortisol and 11-epi-cortisol and 11-deoxycortisol.
 (Only a few limited research facilities can distinguish between them.)
-Consequently, 11-epi-cortisol levels also show up as “cortisol” on most laboratory tests.
+Consequently, 11-epi-cortisol and 11-deoxycortisol levels also show up as “cortisol” on most laboratory tests.

-Unfortunately, these isomer molecules are not useable by the body.
-They are inactive.
-The body still feels the effects of low cortisol even though the laboratory test may read high cortisol.
+Unfortunately, these molecules do not produce the same actions as cortisol.
+The body still feels the effects of low cortisol even though the laboratory test may read high “cortisol”.
 Therefore, adrenal estrogen becomes the primary marker when evaluating and monitoring SARD-affected dogs.
-When adrenal estrogen is elevated, holistic veterinarians will still supplement glucocorticoids, even if the cortisol level is “high”, too.
+When adrenal estrogen is elevated, holistic veterinarians will still supplement glucocorticoids, even if the “cortisol” reading is “high”, too.
 (See: Case Report #5) With this treatment both cortisol and estrogen levels return toward the normal range.
-Glucocorticoid replacement reduces chronic ACTH simulation, which in turn normalizes adrenal estrogen and 11-epi-cortisol production.
+Glucocorticoid replacement reduces chronic ACTH simulation, which in turn normalizes adrenal estrogen and 11-deoxycortisol production.

 Yes.
 There have been several reports from veterinary ophthalmologists and general practice veterinarians.
 (See Case Report 2 or Daisy’s case.)
 Researchers at Iowa State University report similar findings.